Richardinho/open-ssl-guide/README.md

 # Config file
 This is the basic structure of a config file.
 The ca section denotes options for when the `ca` command is invoked using this as a config.
 The only property this section should have is `default_ca` which points to the actual config section.
 Why it is done this way is unknown to me.
+Also supported is the `[default]` section which does not appear to be documented anywhere that I can find.

 ```
 [ ca ]